 Greenhouse Gas Emissions Reduction

-We assessed our greenhouse gas (GHG) footprint in our U.S. company-owned restaurants for operational emissions (Scopes 1 and 2) based on 2019 usage, establishing a baseline inventory to guide our emissions reduction efforts moving forward.
-All references to assessments and baseline inventory are measurements of Scopes 1 and 2.
+We have completed a global assessment of our greenhouse gas (GHG) footprint for operational emissions (Scopes 1 and 2) and report a 16.3 percent reduction in global emissions in 2023 compared to the 2019 baseline.
+All references to assessments and baseline inventory are Scopes 1 and 2 measurements.

-The assessment was conducted by an independent consulting services and software company that specializes in technical analysis and innovation for efficiency and renewable resources.
+The assessment was conducted by an independent consulting services and software company specializing in technical analysis and innovation for efficiency and renewable resources.
 The company has considerable experience in the development, reporting and verification of GHG emissions information for industrial, utility, municipal and corporate organizations.

 The Bloomin’ Brands baseline was developed in accordance with the revised GHG Protocol Corporate Accounting and Reporting Standard as supplemented by the Corporate Value Chain Accounting and Reporting Standard.
-The procedures developed and executed during the development of the Bloomin’ Brands inventory for Reporting Years 2019 and 2020 satisfy ISO Standard 14064-1.
-The initial assessment determined that in 2019, the company used an average of approximately 329 metric tons of carbon dioxide equivalent (mtCO2e) per restaurant.
+The procedures developed and executed during the development of the Bloomin’ Brands inventory for Reporting Years 2019 - 2023 satisfy ISO Standard 14064-1.
+The initial assessment determined that in 2019, the company used an average of approximately 306 metric tons of carbon dioxide equivalent (mtCO2e) per restaurant.

-TOTAL SCOPE 1 & 2 GHG EMISSIONS INTENSITY
+TOTAL GLOBAL SCOPE 1 & 2 GHG EMISSIONS INTENSITY

 We continue to seek renewable energy sources in our drive toward energy independence and are developing a procurement program to help achieve this goal.
 We are members of the Clean Energy Buyers Alliance to improve our knowledge and help inform decisions related to our climate goals.
 Throughout our operations we are working to identify new ways to reduce our carbon footprint, from evaluating more efficient kitchen equipment to exploring emerging renewable energy solutions.